Alpha-Interns/Photo-Gallery/resources/docs/1.0/overview.md

 - **Like:** Tracks the likes on photos by users.
 - **Share:** Logs sharing activities, including what was shared, when, and where it was shared.

-Detailed descriptions of each table and their relationships are provided in the [Overview](overview.md).

 ## Tables and Relationships
 ### 1. User Table